In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 YouTube openly states:

 “Videos are ranked on a variety of factors, including how well the title, description, and video content match the viewer’s query and make sure it’s easy for viewers to find those.
-Search results are not a list of the most-viewed videos for a given query.
-Beyond that, we look at which videos have driven the most engagement for a query and make sure it’s easy for views to find those.”
+Search results are not a list of the most viewed videos for a given query.
+Beyond that, we look at which videos have driven the most engagement for a query and ensure it’s easy for views to find those.”

 Ok, let’s talk about how you can create great YouTube videos that drive significant traffic to your site and into your clinic.